 Where do you find inspiration for your creations?

-Travel, Nature, symbolism, affirmations, yoga, stars, indiginious stories
+Travel, Nature, symbolism, affirmations, yoga, stars, indigenous stories

-Which phase is the most delicate in creating a piece of jewellery?
+Which phase is the most delicate in creating a piece of jewelry?

 Can you tell us an anecdote of your experience with clients that revealed itself to be a big lesson?